AdriaMartiComas/cms-server-file/README.md

 The implementation of JWT authentication has to be done in the future.

+## MongoDB installation:

+MongoDB is the database used in this project.
+It's recommended to use **Mongo DB Compass** to manage the database.
+This ServerFileApplication will connect to a local MongoDB database named "serverFileDB" that has to be created manually using compass.
+Port, username, and password are set in **application.properties** and will be changed before deployment.

 ## Endpoints:
 ### Public Endpoints:
 - Get one content: /api/portfolio/{portfolioName}